+The Garden Club of America contacts universities, arboreta and botanic gardens to encourage them to advertise our scholarships to their students and interns.
 Twelve of the scholarships are managed by GCA staff and volunteers.
-We contact universities, arboreta and botanic gardens to encourage them to advertise these scholarships to their students and interns.
-Selection committees comprised of the GCA and community volunteers read applications and propose outstanding scholars to be voted on in March each year.
-For fifteen of our scholarships, the specialized level of knowledge necessary to choose the most compelling research projects requires that we partner with the following outside organizations:
+Selection committees comprised of the GCA and community volunteers read applications and recommend candidates to be voted on in March each year.
+For fifteen of the GCA scholarships, the specialized level of knowledge necessary to choose the most compelling research projects requires that we collaborate with the following outside organizations:

-In 2015, 91 scholars were awarded over $315,000 to support a variety of academic endeavors ranging from summer environmental study and field work, to graduate level research.
+In 2016, 91 scholars were awarded over $360,000 to support a variety of academic endeavors ranging from summer environmental study and field work, to graduate level research.
 Their study will take place in institutions across the nation and some will conduct field work across the globe.

-The GCA now offers 27 merit based scholarships, fellowships and awards in the areas of horticulture and its related disciplines, botany, including medicinal and tropical, native bird habitat, conservation and ecological restoration, desert studies, landscape architecture, urban forestry, garden history and design, coastal wetlands, and pollinator research.
+The GCA offers 27 merit-based scholarships and fellowships in the areas of horticulture and its related disciplines which include medicinal and tropical botany, native bird habitat, conservation and ecological restoration, desert studies, landscape architecture, urban forestry, garden history and design, coastal wetlands, and pollinator research.
 Club-sponsored awards are given to recognize outstanding volunteer outreach that nurtures children in the appreciation of nature.

-In March of 2015, 91 students and scholars were award over $315,000 to support a variety of academic endeavors ranging from summer environmental study and field work, to graduate level research.
-Their study will take place in institutions across the nation and some will do field work around the world.
+In March of 2016, 91 scholars were awarded over $360,000 to study and research a variety of horticultural and conservation topics ranging from summer environmental study and field work, to graduate level research projects.
+This class of scholars represents institutions throughout our nation and some will participate in related field work around the world.

-GCA Scholarships - supporting the best and brightest and furthering environmental knowledge.
+GCA Scholarships - supporting the best and brightest and furthering knowledge of our natural environment.